ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

     You can never share a compute node with another user.
 Although you can use `srun` to place multiple copies of an executable or script on a compute node, you still have exclusive use of that node.
-The minimum amount of use you can reserve for your use on ARCHER2 is a single node.
+The minimum amount of resources you can reserve for your use on ARCHER2 is a single node.

 When using `srun` to place multiple executables or scripts on a compute node you must be aware of a few things: